dna2knowledge/sdoke/README.md

 cd src
 npm install
 npm run build
+# after this build, the www folder can be deployed directly as a standalone website

 # ensure in electron, classic level db can work
 cp -r node_modules/classic-level/prebuilds platforms/electron/platform_www/prebuilds